Before there was PowerPoint for presentations, there were slides. Real ones. They were tiny, and tactile, and delicate, and kind of delightful.

 These slides are built by a trained craftsman who knew what it took to make an effective visual aide.

-The following collection of slides was created for IBM over thirty years ago, before PowerPoint was even a glint in Microsoft’s eye.
+The following collection of presentation slides was created for IBM over thirty years ago, before PowerPoint was even a glint in Microsoft’s eye.

 Here’s what we can learn from our slide-design forefathers: